Epithelial basement membrane dystrophy

 This patient had both Meesmann epithelial corneal dystrophy and striking epithelial basement membrane dystrophy (EBMD), neither of which were symptomatic.

-Contributor: Meredith Baker, MD, The University of Iowa
+Contributor: Meredith Baker, MD

 72-year-old female with decrease in central visual acuity.
 Classic gray patches, fingerprint lines, map lines, dots, and cobblestone pattern in the corneal epithelium are seen on this photo.